open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 The replication controller integrated into the ocm-k8s-toolkit mimics the `ocm transfer` behaviour into a controller.
 This allows transferring OCM components from one OCI registry to another one, e.g. as part of a delivery pipeline or a backup procedure.
 A possible use case would be that the replication controller is running in a Management / Control-Plane cluster.

 One can use a Component custom resource to subscribe to a OCM component stored in an OCI registry.
 Each time the Component resource is reconciled, the current version of the OCM component is written to the resource's status.
 The Component resource is referenced by one or several Replication custom resources, thus the replication controller is able to detect changes in the Component's status.
-So, if a version change is detected, the replication controller will trigger an OCM transfer operation of the latest component version to the configured target environment, specified by an OCMRepository custom resource.
+So, if a version change is detected, the replication controller will trigger an OCM transfer operation of the latest component version to the configured target environment, specified by an Repository custom resource.

 # Problem Statement and Proposed Solutions